 - Start Prepping

 Meet Melissa Miller, the knife-wielding survivalist from Michigan that has done both of these grueling survival tests for the survival show Naked And Afraid.
 The only thing is, for this 29-year-old, being afraid isn’t in her survival routine.

 So why has Miller earned the title of survivalist?
-Her first introduction into the harsh reality show threw her naked into the Amazon rainforest in eastern Ecuador, considered to be one of the most remote and dangerous places in the world, where she spent 21 days.
+Her first introduction into the harsh reality show threw her, without clothing, into the Amazon rainforest in eastern Ecuador, considered to be one of the most remote and dangerous places in the world, where she spent 21 days.
 Fast forward a year and she is spending (currently on tv) 40 nights in remote South Africa, where Miller sleeps with her knife close by with the lurking dangers of lions, jaguars, hyenas, hunger, thirst and of course the mental game that comes with survival.

 We had a chat with Miller about her thoughts on survival, preparedness, knives and her love of the outdoors after enduring her ordeals as a survival show veteran.
 Let’s see what she had to say.

 Miller: For Ecuador, in my preparation, I would have gained more weight coming into the challenge.
 I was pretty lean entering the rainforest and by the end of the 21 days in the Amazon, I was a twig.